drammock/git-novice/_episodes/04-changes.md

 {: .language-bash}

 ~~~
-mars.txt
+data  functions  gapminder-analysis.rmd  README.md  results
 ~~~
 {: .output}

-`mars.txt` contains a single line, which we can see by running:
+`README.md` contains 2 lines, which we can see by running:

 ~~~
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Gapminder Analysis

+This repository contains analyses of life expectancy vs GDP.
 ~~~
 {: .output}